-Another reason to invest in gold stocks is the limited number of new gold discoveries.
+One of our main interests in gold stocks comes down to the limited number of new gold discoveries in recent years.
 Check out the below chart from May of 2020:

-It’s a well-documented fact that economically minable gold reserves have been in decline over the past decade.
-This makes gold companies that manage to make an economic discovery all the more valuable.
+It’s a well-documented fact that economically mineable gold reserves have been in decline over the past decade.
+This makes gold companies that manage to make an economic discovery all the more attractive.

-Investing is easy once you have an online brokerage (e.g., Robinhood, Questrade, TD, RBC Direct Investing) account set up.
 The real challenge is finding a junior gold stock with a high-quality project, exploration upside potential, and, of course, a strong management team.
-After all, the road to production is a long one, and as we wrote previously about Mining Stocks,
+After all, the road to production is a long one, and as we wrote previously about mining stocks,

 “In the mineral exploration business, 1 out of every 1,000 prospective mines eventually reaches production.
 What happens to individual stocks along the way, through cycles of boom and bust, is dominated by speculators, drill programs, commodity prices, and management’s decision making – complete variables.”